 In the early 1990s, a new generation of digital-based mobile networks appeared that could support far more users and featured better security leading to mass adoption.
 By converting phone calls into binary digital code (i.e. ones and zeros) it was possible to encrypt and compress the data making the services more secure and spectrum efficient (i.e. more data can be squeezed into less spectrum).

-The vast majority of 2G mobile networks around the world used GSM (Global System for Mobile communications) technology that allowed a single frequency band to support several different users.
+Global System for Mobile communications (GSM) technology allows a single frequency band to support several different users.
 As GSM was designed by the mobile community to be fully interoperable, the same devices and network equipment could be sold globally, helping to bring down prices and allowing consumers to roam on foreign networks for the first time.
-These networks largely operated in the 900MHz, 1800MHz, 850MHz and 1900MHz bands.
+These networks largely operated in the 900 MHz, 1,800 MHz, 850 MHz and 1,900 MHz bands.